Mattis tears into Trump: 'We are witnessing the consequences of three years without mature leadership' - Local News 8

 Mattis tears into Trump: ‘We are witnessing the consequences of three years without mature leadership’

 “Donald Trump is the first president in my lifetime who does not try to unite the American people—does not even pretend to try.
-Instead he tries to divide us,” Mattis said.
+Instead he tries to divide us,” Mattis said in a statement obtained by CNN.

 “We are witnessing the consequences of three years of this deliberate effort.
 We are witnessing the consequences of three years without mature leadership.
 We can unite without him, drawing on the strengths inherent in our civil society.
 This will not be easy, as the past few days have shown, but we owe it to our fellow citizens; to past generations that bled to defend our promise; and to our children.”